Hare Wynn Partners Named to ’40 and Under Hot List’ by Benchmark Litigation 2019

 Hare, Wynn, Newell & Newton; LLP congratulates two partners who have been named ’40 and Under Hot List’ in their markets by Benchmark Litigation.

 Benchmark Litigation is the only attorney ranking publication in the United States to focus exclusively on litigation.
 The ’40 and Under Hot List’ recognition honors practitioners, all aged 40 or younger, who have been deemed the most promising emerging talent in their respective litigation communities in the US and Canadian by peers and clients.

-In its second century of practice, Hare Wynn is one of the top-class action law firms in the country.
+In its second century of practice, Hare Wynn is one of the top-class action law firms in Birmingham.
 Hare Wynn’s success has come as a result of the unique opportunity its attorneys have had to become both experienced and successful trial lawyers, as well as legal tacticians.
 Whether arguing to a jury in a rural county in Arkansas or to the United States Supreme Court, Hare Wynn’s lawyers have a proven track record of success for their clients.

 The Hare Wynn attorneys recognized include:

 - Hughston Nichols, Birmingham – Hughston began his legal career at Hare Wynn after graduating from the University Of Alabama School Of Law in 2006, and made a partner in 2014.
 Hughston represents plaintiffs in matters involving personal injury, wrongful death, truck and automobile accidents, and breach of contract litigation.
 He has been involved in numerous successful cases, including obtaining a multi-million-dollar settlement stemming from the death of a nine-year-old boy.
 In addition to representing individuals, Hughston also represents small businesses in contractual disputes.